Meet the women tapped for two of Europe's most powerful jobs

 Lagarde has led the International Monetary Fund since 2011 and last year was ranked the third most powerful woman in the world by Forbes.

-A lawyer rather than economist by training, she was the first woman to lead the Chicago law firm Baker & McKenzie.
+A lawyer rather than economist by training, she was the first woman to chair global law firm Baker McKenzie.
 She now lives in Washington and said she would temporarily give up her managing director role at the IMF during the nomination process.

 Von der Leyen and Lagarde were nominated by the leaders of the 28 E.U. countries following European parliamentary elections in May.